 Disabled access is available at this test centre

 Unfortunately—no matter how hard you look—you won’t be able to find an exact test route for Blackpool test centre.
 The DVSA no longer publishes routes as a preventative measure to candidates memorizing routes for their tests.
 If you’re learning with a local or experienced instructor however, this shouldn’t be much of an issue.
-They’ll take you on the most challenging road types Blackpool has to offer, they'll also introduce you to the roads most likely to crop up on your test.
+Not only will they take you on the most challenging road types Blackpool has to offer, they'll also introduce you to the roads most likely to crop up on your test.
 For an idea of what to expect from your test route, check out videos of Blackpool test routes on YouTube.

 Want to know how other learner drivers perform in their practical tests?
 We’ve got a wide variety of interesting driving test pass rates you can check out.
 We’ll sum up the most general stats: the average pass rate in the UK is 47%, rising to 47.2% for learners in the North West.
 If you’d rather look at Blackpool test centre, look no further than the following table...

 There’s not really much to complain about with Blackpool’s pass rates in recent years.
 They skirt above and below the national average—considering the centre’s proximity to such a busy, urban area, this is pretty impressive nonetheless.

 Congratulations—you’re finally ready to take your practical test.
 You’re only a small step away from getting that all-important licence!
 There’s not much preparation needed now—all you’ve got to do on the day is bring your provisional licence, and get to Blackpool test centre 10 minutes early.
 Your test will then follow this format:

 Hate waiting for results?
 You’re in luck—you find out whether you’ve passed or failed as soon as you get back to Blackpool test centre.
 You'll also get your hands on the feedback sheet that will list any of the faults you made.
 If you do pass, you get a test pass certificate and you can hand in your provisional licence to send off for your new licence.